cybertriage/DFIR_Ransomware_Project/docs/families/template.md

 ---
 layout: page
-# TODO Add Title and uncomment out the following
+# TODO - uncomment out the following.
+Do not change the name.
 # parent: Ransomware Families

+# TODO - uncomment the below and change "Black Cat" to the new name.
+This will be shown in the menu.
-# title: TODO
+# title: Black Cat

+# TODO - uncomment below and change "blackcat" to the new url.
+It should be all lower case and no spaces
-# permalink: /families/TODO/
+# permalink: /families/blackcat/
 ---

 | Category | Answer | References |